folio-org/folio-ansible/doc/index.md

 files in `/etc/folio/okapi`, and logs in `/var/log/folio/okapi`.
-The backend modules are deployed through Okapi using its Docker deployment facility. `systemd` service units are used to manage starting and stopping backend modules and Stripes.
+The backend modules are deployed through Okapi using its Docker deployment facility. `systemd` service units are used to manage starting and stopping backend modules.
 Modules are installed following the convention of configuration in `/etc/folio` and static files in `/usr/share/folio`.
+Stripes is installed as a Docker container configured to restart on reboot.

 Data is persisted for all modules using a PostgreSQL server running on the Vagrant box.
 The Docker engine is also installed, and configured